There are not enough words to describe the wonderfulness of Michelle Allegretto nor to describe the depth of the pain of her passing.

 In lieu of flowers, please consider a donation to Gofundme.org to help offset her medical bills.
 The family wishes to express their heartfelt gratitude for the generous outpouring of love and support from those who followed her journey on Caringbridge.org and the GoFundme site.

-To send flowers to Michelle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Michelle Allegretto, please visit our floral store.